 Tokyo 2020: How do we get ready for a big event at CBC?

-We’re celebrating the work of our amazing people in Digital Strategy and Product at CBC by shedding light on the fantastic work that they do.
+This post is part of a series on “How do we get ready for a big event at CBC” in 2021 starting with the Tokyo Summer Olympics.
 In each blog post, individuals and teams will share how we create the personal, relevant, and engaging experiences that Canadians expect.
 Our goal is to make sure all Canadians see themselves reflected in our digital services while connecting them to the many communities and voices that make our country great.

 Q: When do you get started on working on a big event?